-The "Falun Gong" movement led to the largest and most protracted public demonstrations in China since the democracy movement of 1989.
+The "Falun Gong" movement has produced the largest and most protracted public demonstrations in China since the democracy movement of 1989.
 The People's Republic of China (PRC) government, fearful of a political challenge and the spread of social unrest, outlawed Falun Gong in July 1999.
 Despite a massive government campaign against them and harsh punishments meted out to many followers, Falun Gong members continued to stage demonstrations for over two years.
-In 2002 and 2003, Falun Gong adherents reportedly interrupted television programming in several PRC cities and broadcast their own images.
-On October 16, 2003, H.Con.Res.
-304 was introduced, calling upon the PRC government to cease human rights violations against Falun Gong practitioners in China and stop its harassment of Falun Gong members in the United States.
+Falun Gong supporters have also interrupted television programming in several PRC cities and broadcast their own images.
+In the last few years, the movement has been largely suppressed in China while it has thrived in overseas Chinese communities.
+On October 4, 2004, the House of Representatives agreed to H.Con.Res.
+304, which called upon the PRC government to cease persecution of Falun Gong practitioners in China and stop harassment of Falun Gong members in the United States.

-Background and Major Events
+Basic Descriptions and Major Events

 What Is "Falun Gong"?
-"Falun Gong,"also known as "Falun Dafa,"1 combines an exercise regimen with meditation and moral guidelines.
+"Falun Gong," also known as "Falun Dafa,"1 combines an exercise regimen with meditation and mystical tenets.
 The practice and beliefs are derived from qigong, a set of movements that stimulate the flow of qi - vital energies or "life forces" - throughout the body, and Buddhist and Daoist concepts.
 Falun Gong upholds three main virtues - truthfulness, compassion, and forbearance (zhen-shan-ren) - and warns against materialism and "moral degeneration."2 Practitioners claim that by controlling the "wheel of dharma," which revolves in the body, one can cure a wide range of medical ailments and diseases.
-They believe that by practicing Falun Gong, they may achieve physical well-being, emotional tranquility, moral virtue, and an understanding of the cosmos.3
+They believe that by practicing Falun Gong, they may achieve physical well-being, emotional tranquility, moral virtue, and an understanding of the cosmos or higher level of existence.3

-1 The literal meanings of "Falun Gong" and "Falun Dafa," respectively, are "law wheel exercise" and "great way of the wheel of dharma."
+1 The literal meanings of "Falun Gong" and "Falun Dafa," respectively, are "law wheel exercise" and "great way of the law wheel."